cortexproject/cortex/docs/configuration/arguments.md

 - `server.log_source_ips_enabled`

-  Set this to `true` to add logging of the IP of a reverse proxy using the Forwarded, X-Real-IP or X-Forwarded-For headers.
+  Set this to `true` to add logging of the IP when a Forwarded, X-Real-IP or X-Forwarded-For header is used.
 A field called `sourceIPs` will be added to error logs when data is pushed into Cortex.

 - `server.log-source-ips-header`

   Header field storing the source IPs.
 It is only used if `server.log-source-ips-enabled` is true and if `server.log-source-ips-regex` is set.
-If not set the default Forwarded, X-Real-IP and X-Forwarded-For headers are used.
+If not set the default Forwarded, X-Real-IP or X-Forwarded-For headers are searched.

 - `server.log-source-ips-regex`

   Regular expression for matching the source IPs.
 It should contain at least one capturing group the first of which will be returned.
 Only used if `server.log-source-ips-enabled` is true and if `server.log-source-ips-header` is set.
-If not set the default Forwarded, X-Real-IP and X-Forwarded-For headers are used.
+If not set the default Forwarded, X-Real-IP or X-Forwarded-For headers are searched.